kashodiya/mcp-demo-1/PROMPT.md

 - Create tools in my MCP server based on the api routes.

+## SQL Runner MCP
+- I want the user to ask questions that can be answered using SQL Queries.
+- For that, create MCP tool.
+- The MCP server should fetch complete db schema.
+- MCP server should expose a tool method that will return complete schema.
+- This schema will be used by LLM server so that it can generate proper SQL.
+- MCP context should also tell what type of database system it is and what SQL dilect is expected.
+- Implement methods to fire any SQL statement and expose that as a tool.
+- When you return answer that contains tabular data, ask LLM to format it using Markdown table specifications.
+- All the MCP tool methods should have detailed description so that LLM can understand.

 ## Sample MCP questions
 - Add comment on the Bank of America report related to calculation error saying please double check the calculations.
 - Do the latest report from sun trust contain errors?